meilisearch/meilisearch-dart/README.md

 <p align="center">⚡ The MeiliSearch API client written for Dart</p>

-**MeiliSearch Dart** is the MeiliSearch API client for Dart developers.
-Which you can also use for your Flutter apps as well.
+**MeiliSearch Dart** is the MeiliSearch API client for Dart and Flutter developers.

 **MeiliSearch** is an open-source search engine.
 [Discover what MeiliSearch is!](https://github.com/meilisearch/MeiliSearch)